 - Accepting legal settlements.
 If you’ve ever seen news about celebrities being involved in lawsuits that were quietly resolved or concluded, there was probably a legal settlement involved with non-disclosure language or a full NDA included..
 “NDAs are often part of legal settlements, which often prevent the involved parties from talking about details of the case,” Carter explains.

 - Hiring independent contractors.
 When an employer hires external help from service providers, these providers typically need access to what the company would consider confidential or sensitive information.
 Otherwise, the contractors won’t be able to fully perform their services.
 “For example, you may hire a copywriter to create marketing materials for a new product you’re launching.
 To safeguard the knowledge of the product, have the writer sign an NDA,” says Carter.

 - Onboarding new employees.
-Bringing new employees into your company means they gain access to a wealth of confidential information you don’t want competitors or the public to know.
+Bringing new employees into your company means they will gain access to a wealth of confidential information you don’t want competitors or the public to know.
 Even if some of the information is shared with only certain roles, such as senior managers, NDAs are still essential to limit disclosure.
 Carter provides two examples: “Coca-Cola can’t have its secret recipe leaking.
 And on a more general level, a business wouldn’t want the security codes for its building getting out.”